destinperry/Game-Server-SQL-.1.1/README.md

 # gameServerSQL
-# Test and database for working with game server
+# Test and database for working with game server in Java